georgeabr/iac/docmost/readme.md

 sudo chown -R $USER:$USER /srv/docmost/
 ```
 #### Configure the `Caddy` web server for the site
+Copy configuration file to `/etc/caddy/Caddyfile`
+It configures the domain `docmost.georgetech.co.uk` as a public frontend to the service
+It also whitelists only a certain range of IP addresses
 ```bash
 sudo systemctl restart caddy
 ```